AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

 <!--include note on extent of sandbox support-->

-Watch this short video to learn more about sandboxes:
+First, watch this short video to learn more about sandboxes:
 >[!VIDEO](https://video.tv.adobe.com/v/29838/?quality=12&learn=on)

 ## Permissions required